The Physics of Time: Current Knowledge and Unanswered Challenges: Arrows of time

 4) The exponential degradation in time of systems and the exponential growth of self-organised systems (for a sufficiently abundant supply of resources).
 The development of complex systems has led some authors to refer to this behaviour as ``creative evolution'', ``arrow of life'' or ``physics of becoming'' \cite{Prigogine1,Coveney,Prigogine2,BernardiniOB2022a};

 5) The discovery of the CP-symmetry violation in the $K^0 - \bar{K}^0$ system due to weak interactions, allows for inferring from the CPT-theorem, a fundamental cornerstone of quantum field theory, that the T-symmetry is also violated\footnote{C, denotes charge conjugation, that is, particle-antiparticle operation; P, denotes parity or mirror image operation; T, means time inversion operation.
-The CPT-theorem states that the result of these three operations together leave all local quantum field theories unchanged.} This means that there exists, at a fundamental level, an intrinsic irreversibility.
+The CPT-theorem establishes that the result of these three operations together leave states unchanged in local quantum field theories.} This means that there exists, at a fundamental level, an intrinsic irreversibility.

 It is relevant to point out that the breaking of the CP-symmetry and the violation of the baryon number\footnote{The number that counts the content of quarks and anti-quarks of a given hadronic particle} in an expanding Universe are conditions from which the observed baryon asymmetry of the universe (BAU) can be set up (see, for instance, Ref. \cite{Buchmuller}).
 An alternative route to explain the BAU is through the violation of the CPT-symmetry itself.
 This is possible in the context of string theory (see Ref. {\cite{Bertolami97} and references therein);